namankhurpia/namankhurpia/README.md

 Hello, I'm a Software Developer/ Data Scientist, I code and create things which matter to humans, Most of my projects are open sourced and can be viewed right below.

 🔭 Currently I'm exploring Pytorch and Tensorflow, and finetuning LLMs on my local machine.
+I try not to limit myself with stack rather I have developed myself to code in any language be it one you created.

 <div style = "display: flex;">
 <img src="https://img.shields.io/badge/Spring_Boot-F2F4F9?style=for-the-badge&logo=spring-boot" />